ArchieCrawford/FFAInvestments/docs/SCHWAB_INTEGRATION.md

 1. **Register Your Application**
    - Go to [Schwab Developer Portal](https://developer.schwab.com)
    - Create a new app and get your App Key and Secret
-   - Set redirect URI to match your app's callback URL
+   - Set redirect URI to match your app's callback URL (the production default is `https://www.ffainvestments.com/callback`)

 2. **OAuth Flow**
    - Users click "Connect to Charles Schwab"